• Skip to primary navigation

 What do I need to make Pear Preserves?

-• Pears – as you know, this is the most important ingredient.
-And the final result will depend on the thoroughness of your choice.
-I recommend using firm, slightly unripe pears (Kieffer, Seckel, or Williams).
+- Pears – I recommend using firm, slightly unripe pears (Kieffer, Seckel, or Williams).

-• Sugar – This is where you need regular white sugar.
-However, if you want an even more caramel shade, use brown or cane sugar.
-You should not reduce the amount of sugar if you intend to store this preserve for a long time.
+- Sugar – I used regular white sugar.
+However, if you want an even more caramel color, use brown or cane sugar.

-• Ginger – Peel the root of fresh ginger and chop it as small as possible with a knife or finely grate it.
-If you want to save time, you can buy in little tubes pre-grated ginger.
-Fresh ginger lends a special spicy and warm flavor to Pear Preserves.
+- Ginger – Peel the root of fresh ginger and chop it as small as possible with a knife or finely grate it.

 How To Make Pear Preserves?

-1. In a large, deep saucepan, fold in the peeled and chopped pears (the thinner you cut, the faster they cook).
-Add all the sugar, cinnamon, ginger, and lemon juice, bring to a boil and reduce heat.
+- Place the peeled and chopped pears in a saucepan (the thinner you cut, the faster they cook).
+Add all the sugar, cinnamon, ginger, and lemon juice, bring to a boil, and reduce heat.

 Can You Freeze Pear Preserves?

-To freeze pear preservation, you need to thoroughly sterilize the freezer container with a lid.
+To freeze pear preserves, you need to thoroughly sterilize the freezer container with a lid.

 Recipe Variations;

-• With Blueberries: For 4 pounds of peeled pears, take 1 pound of fresh or frozen blueberries, cook everything with sugar and lemon juice.
+- With Blueberries: For 4 pounds of peeled pears, take 1 pound of fresh or frozen blueberries, and cook everything with sugar and lemon juice.

 Pear Preserves